shangfucheng/cse29_challenge/README.md

 ## Part 2: Implementing strstr Function

 ### Problem Description
-You are tasked with implementing the `strstr` function, which finds the first occurrence of a substring within a string.
-The `strstr` function is commonly used in C programming for string manipulation.
+You are tasked with implementing the `custom_strstr` function in `strstr.c`, which finds the first occurrence of a substring within a string.
+There is a  `strstr` function in <string.h> library that is commonly used in C programming for string manipulation.

 ### Explanation
-The `strstr` function takes two input strings: the haystack and the needle.
+The `custom_strstr` function takes two input strings: the haystack and the needle.
 It searches for the needle within the haystack and returns a pointer to the first occurrence of the needle in the haystack.
 If the needle is not found, the function returns `NULL`.

 #### Algorithm
 1. Iterate through the haystack string.